nimiCurtis/zion_ros/README.md

 ---

 ### TODO:
+- [ ] Reset the odometry when start recording
 - [ ] List of topics from CLI
 - [ ] Images of the system
 - [ ] Add dependencies, requierments and update install.sh